Azure/container-scan/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-# Disclaimer

-This action uses [Trivy](https://github.com/aquasecurity/trivy) for container scanning.
-Trivy uses vulnerability information from a variety of sources, some of which are licensed for non-commercial use only.